raspberrypilearning/sense-hat-data-logger/worksheet.md

   The highlighted section shows a single line of data bundled together into a list, you should be able to tell which sensor data is which.

-  To stop the program running you can press **Ctrl+c** to cancel the execution.
+  To stop the program running you can press **Ctrl+C** to cancel the execution.

 ## Writing the data to a file

 The program you have produced so far is able to continually check the Sense-HAT sensors and write this data to the screen, however unless you're a very fast reader this is not very helpful.

 What would be more useful is to write this data to a CSV file (comma seperated values) which you can examine once your logging program has finished.
-To do create this file you will need to:
+To create this file you will need to:
   - specify the filename for this file
   - add a header row to the start of the file
-  - convert each list of data into a line in the file
+  - convert each list of data into a line of text for the file
   - every so often write a batch of data out to the file

 1. The first thing you need to do is to add 2 lines to your **Settings** section. these are: